 There are over 250 species and many more varieties, that are also know as aconite, monkshood, wolfsbane, leopard's bane, women's bane, Devil's helmet or blue rocket, Fibrous and tuberous perennials belong to Ranunculaceae, the Buttercup family.
 They do best in cool moisture retentive soils that are well drained.
 Monkhoods are native to meadows of Europe and East Asia.
 Most grow 3 to 4 feet tall but some species and selections can be over 6 feet tall.
 The large, hooded flowers are typically rich violet-blue, but some species are yellow flowering trailing or scrambling plants, the blue to purple colored flowering plants may have white or pinkish flowering forms.
 A number of species of Aconitum have long been used as poisons and medicines, and some are still used in traditional medicines of India, China, and Japan.
 The root is the most toxic, but all parts of the plants are toxic, containing the alkaloid aconitine or similar alkaloids.
-Aconitine's ingestion may produce a burning or tingling sensation of the lips, tongue, mouth, and throat almost immediately following ingestion, do not eat, There have been very few cases of poisoning reported and those that do exist have resulted from the use of Aconitum used in medicines.
+Aconitine's ingestion may produce a burning or tingling sensation of the lips, tongue, mouth, and throat almost immediately following ingestion, do not eat, There have been very few cases of poisoning reported and those that do exist have resulted from the use of Aconitum herbal medicines.

 Most species of Monkshood prefer some shade at the bottom of the plants to keep the soil cool and some sun at the top.